stiwwelll/kremanski_jekyll/lunch.md

 ---

-22.09.2017

-Fridayyy, begin the Weekend in Kremanski:

-\* RED & GREEN BOWL

-buckwheat, roasted leeks and radicchio, avocado, sesame beets, served with creamy vegan green sauce (6,5)

-+ salmon (1,5)

-+ crispy bacon (1,5)

-+ fried egg (1)

-\* KOOKOO SABZI (persing herb frittata)

-cucumber yogurt sauce + side of roasted eggplant + Schafsk&auml;se (6,5)

-All Day Long
+25.09.2017

+KREMANSKI It&acute;s foggy, but no need to feel depressed.
+Come on, get your ass out into life- and have a light lunch:

+\* Traffic Salad:

+\* Ger&ouml;steter Gem&uuml;sesalad: S&uuml;sskartoffeln, rote Beete,<br>&nbsp;&nbsp; Kerne, Karrotten und mehr..... mit Brot (VEGAN) (6,9)+<br>&nbsp;&nbsp; boiled egg (1)

+\* Coriander-Egg-Sandwich with sauce special (5)

-\*Soup (Potato-Leek) with Bread and Dip (5,-)
+\*Soup (Potato-Leek) with Bread and Dip (VEGAN) (5,-)

-\*Quiche (Radicchio-Zucchini) ohne/mit Salat (3,9/6,-)
+\*Quiche (Radicchio-Zucchini) w/o Salat (3,9/6,-)

-and for who can&acute;t live without sweeetyyyy
+and for who can&acute;t live without sweeetyyyys:

-Apple tarte, Carrot Cake, Vegan Schoko Brownie, Cheesecake with Raspberry & Strawberry Cover, Vegan BananeBread....and Ice Baby!
+Chocolate-Pear-Cake, Apple tarte, Carrot Cake, Vegan Schoko Brownie, Cheesecake with Raspberry & Strawberry Cover, Vegan BananeBread....and Ice Baby!

-When is the funeral?
+Coffee from BONANZA and Passenger....

+See you!